Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 This fact is related to the last unknown of the picture: the mass ordering, i.e. the sign of $\Delta m^2_{31}$.
-Atmospheric neutrino experiments are sensitive to the mass ordering through matter effects and both Super-Kamiokande and DeepCore prefer normal ordering.
+Atmospheric neutrino experiments are sensitive to the mass ordering through matter effects\footnote{The transition probability for propagation in matter has a resonance when the matter potential is equal to a given combination of the ($\Delta m^2_{31}$) mass splitting and mixing angle (MSW effect).
+For the resonance to appear in the (anti)neutrino transition probability, $\Delta m^2_{31}$ must be positive (negative).
+Therefore, the observation of a resonance in the (anti)neutrino transition probability allows to unveil the mass ordering.} and both Super-Kamiokande and DeepCore prefer normal ordering.
 Concerning long-baseline experiments, T2K and NOvA are modestly sensitive to the ordering, also due to matter effects, and the individual analyses show a small preference for normal ordering too.
 Nonetheless, due to the above mentioned disagreement in the determination of $\delta_\mathrm{CP}$, which happens only for normal ordering, the overall preference for normal ordering over inverted ordering is penalised, though still present.

 In any case, determinations of the octant of $\theta_{23}$, $\delta_\mathrm{CP}$ and the mass ordering remain inconclusive to date and they will be targeted by next-generation experiments and forthcoming efforts to perform global fits to neutrino data.
-As for the current status \cite{deSalas:2020pgw}, the best fit values for the oscillation parameters, together with the confidence intervals, are summarised in Table \ref{tab:sum-2020}.
-For completeness, the $\Delta \chi^2$ profiles for each of the parameters are show in Figure \ref{fig:chip2020} for normal and inverted ordering, normalised to the overall minimum of the fit.
+As for the current status~\cite{deSalas:2020pgw}, the best fit values for the oscillation parameters, together with the confidence intervals, are summarized in Table \ref{tab:sum-2020}.
+For completeness, the $\Delta \chi^2$ profiles for each of the parameters are shown in Figure \ref{fig:chip2020} for normal and inverted ordering, normalised to the overall minimum of the fit.

 Future challenges to address the neutrino oscillation unknowns are briefly described in what follows.
 Large underground and underwater neutrino observatories, such as Hyper-Kamiokande, DUNE and the future extensions of KM3Net and IceCube are currently under construction or design.
 The approved Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020ypp,DUNE:2020lwj} in the USA will use accelerator neutrinos to study neutrino oscillations with unprecedented accuracy.
 Similarly, the Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} detector in Japan will also be exposed to accelerator neutrinos.